 - Sometimes the couple opts to do this in private with the witnesses before or after the ceremony.

 - Some countries do this before or after the ceremony, so you can leave this out if it’s not customary where you’re from.
-But you may also want to try it because it’s so fun when there’s a great song playing and it gets the energy up for the presentation of the couple to come!

 8. Officiant Closing Remarks

-The couple face the aisle and their guests now, and the officiant tells the guests 1) what the couple are doing next, 2) what the guests need to do next, and 3) thank you for coming.
+This is mostly practical, next-steps stuff.
+The officiant tells the guests 1) what the couple is doing next, 2) what the guests need to do next, and 3) thank you for coming.
 For example:

 9. Presentation of the Couple